Glittersdisc/Glittersdisc/README.md

 ---
 ABOUT ME !!

 .infj , he/it/xe, trans .
-Neutral teams but more masc preferred , on the ace spect , very gayy , ☼ Scorpio !! ☾ Cancer !! ↑ Pisces !! an adult !! both handed !! duck, bunny n raccoon boy! i kin the hell out of c!tommy , c!ranboo/ghostboo , c!quackity ,  c!george , c!karl , c!foolish , Oliver from dialtown , Jack walten n Sundrop .. n more from when I was younger .. yes I need help
+Neutral teams but more masc preferred , on the ace spect , unlabelled yet don't mind the gay/mlm team :D , ☼ Scorpio !! ☾ Cancer !! ↑ Pisces !! an adult !! both handed !! duck, bunny n raccoon boy! i kin the hell out of c!tommy , c!ranboo/ghostboo , c!quackity ,  c!george , c!karl , c!foolish , Oliver from dialtown , Jack walten n Sundrop .. n more from when I was younger .. yes I need help

 --------